mick26/sio-ng-sessions-redis/README.md

 This App demonstrates how to:
-- getting AngularJS working with SocketIO
+- get AngularJS working with SocketIO
 - use Express sessions within Socket.io code
 - connect to Redis Database (our session store)
 - Get, set, destroy operations on Redis from Node